-Because the pricing is fixed for 15 years, while a solar panel system system may experience degradation throughout the years and produce slightly less SRECs overall, the amount of dollars that each SREC sells for would remain the same.
+Because the pricing is fixed for 15 years, while a solar panel system may experience degradation throughout the years and produce slightly fewer SRECs overall, the number of dollars that each SREC sells for would remain the same.

 This incentive structure is very similar to the Megawatt Block rebate available in New York State, as well as the SMART incentive in Massachusetts that will replace their current SREC incentive and likely to be implemented later this year.